 Future missions are currently being proposed / designed with existing (or moderately improved) Space-to-Earth communication capabilities in mind.
-Optical communications technology offers the potential of a dramatic increase in data-rates, specifically in the down-link of science data, thereby allowing for a substantial increase in science return.
+Optical communications technology offers the potential of a dramatic

 Direct detection technology using pulse position modulation (PPM) is regarded as the preferred solution for "deep space" optical links.
 The two primary wavelengths being considered are 1064nm and 1550nm.